 - The individual is taking doses that are too close together

 Any of these methods of taking prescription psychotropic drugs will eventually lead to addiction.
-These drugs are not at all safe; and even more so when they are being misused.

-10. Can You Overdose on Psychoactive Drugs, Psychotropic Drugs and Hallucinogens?
+10. Can You Overdose on Psychoactive Drugs, Psychotropic Drugs, and Hallucinogens?

 You absolutely can overdose on psychoactive drugs.
-This includes psychotropic drugs by prescription, and hallucinogens.
+This includes psychotropic drugs by prescription and hallucinogens.
 Unfortunately, it happens all too often.